thjread/thjread-blog/posts/2021-07-01-learn-homotopy-colimits.markdown

 modified: 2021-08-31
 meta_description: I wanted to quickly learn the basics of homotopy limits, and found it surprisingly hard to even find a clear definition.
 In this post I'll give a brief explanation of what homotopy limits are, and point to the further resources that I found most helpful.
 tags: Homotopy theory, Model categories, Category theory
+prerequisites: homotopy theory (homotopy equivalence), category theory (limits, knowledge of model categories and simplicial sets would be helpful)
 ----

 <!---